TheBIPM/SI-Reference-Point-generation-scripts/docs/GuideForDevelopers.md

 * curl  --header "Accept: application/html;
 * curl  --header "Accept: application/octet-stream

 The names of the calls indicated below should be appended to the base URL si-digital-framework.org/.
-Thus the call "SI/units", for example, listed below represents https://si-digital-framework.org/SI/units.
+Thus the call "SI/units", for example, listed below represents `https://si-digital-framework.org/SI/units`.

-**** SI/units - returns information about all the units
+**** `SI/units` - returns information about all the units

+The units included are the SI base units, SI derived units with special names, and non-SI units allowed for use with the SI units.

 Optional parameters:
 > `lang=fr` (to return French information) or `lang=en` (for English: default setting)